-Learn to identify and control asparagus beetle organically — without resorting to toxic sprays.
+Learn how to identify and get rid of asparagus beetles organically — without resorting to toxic sprays or chemical powders!

 There are two types of asparagus beetle.
 Both target their namesake plant and do harm to newly emerged spears as well as late season foliage.